jon-cotton/SwiftValidation/README.md

 - `.match(String)` - The string must be equal to the supplied string
 - `.minimumLength(Int)` - The string's length must be greater or equal to the supplied value
 - `.maximumLength(Int)` - The string's length must be less than or equal to the supplied value
-- `.lengthWithinRange(Int, Int)` - The string's length must be within the supplied bounds, the first value must be less than the second, otherwise an error will be thrown.
+- `.lengthWithinRange(Int, Int)` - The string's length must be within the supplied bounds.
+The lowest value is presumed to be the min and highest value the max, so values can be supplied in any order.
 - `.oneOf([String])` - The string's value must match one of the supplied values in the array.

 #### Built in regex patterns